Jaunpur district

 Jaunpur district is a district in the Varanasi Division of the Indian state of Uttar Pradesh.
 The district headquarters is the city of Jaunpur which is situated on the banks of the Gomti River.
 It is located 228 km southeast of the state capital Lucknow.
 65 km northwest of Varanasi and 732 km southeast of New Delhi.
 The district has two Lok Sabha seats and nine Vidhan Sabha seats.
 According to the 2011 census, Jaunpur has a gender ratio of 1,018 females to 1,000 males, the highest in Uttar Pradesh.
-The main languages spoken in the district is Hindi and Urdu.
+The most commonly spoken language in the district is Hindi.

 Geography

 The district of Jaunpur is situated in the northwest part of Varanasi Division.
 Its attitude varies from 261 ft to 290 ft above sea level.

 Rivers

 Gomti and Sai are its main parental rivers.
 Besides these, Varuna, Basuhi, Pili.
 Mamur and Gangi are the smaller rivers here.
 The rivers Gomti and Basuhi divide the district into nearly four equal landmasses.
 Jaunpur district is often affected by the disaster of floods.